 In developing and attracting tourism to a community, the goal is to achieve outcomes that obtain the best balance of benefits and costs for both residents and tourism actors (Ap, 1992; Moore and Cunningham, 1999).
 While many studies have addressed the social interface between residents and tourists, there appears to be little research that specifically addresses the needs of residents in tourist areas.
 It is suggested that residents evaluate tourism in terms of social exchange: that is, they evaluate it in terms of expected benefits obtained or costs incurred in return for the service they supply.
 The figure below outlines the reasons, according to the principles of social exchange theory, why individuals will engage in exchange.
-There is a relatively universal assumption that host resident actors seek tourism development for their community's wellbeing.
+There is a relatively universal assumption that host resident actors seek tourism development for their community in order to satisfy their economic, social and psychological needs, and to improve the community's wellbeing.
 However, evidence suggests that in economically depressed regions, locals underestimate the cost of tourism development and overestimate the economic gains.
 They are willing to 'put up with some inconvenience in exchange for tourist money (Var et al., 1985, p.
 654).